Humans and Soft Skills: Must-Haves in the Digital Era

 Now ask yourself, ‘What can humans do that robots and technology cannot?’
 Make a human connection.
 With AI taking over jobs that are in nature, generally more repetitive and routine, this leaves humans to do more

-1. Robots do not have emotional intelligence
+1. Robots do not have soft skills or emotional intelligence

 Carrying out important meetings and conferences, closing out important deals, developing meaningful partnerships – they all require two things, good soft skills and emotional intelligence.